Nardi Celtica, Celtic Spikenard

 It is more powerful to promote Urine, dissolve Stones, and strengthen the Stomach.

-1–3 grams of the powder with Honey
+Powder: 1–3 grams with Honey

 Celtic Spikenard was used as a substitute for Indian Spikenard when unavailable.

-1–3 grams of the powder with Honey
+Powder: 1–3 grams with Honey

 Celtic Spikenard was used as a substitute for Indian Spikenard when unavailable.